How do you control your smart home device?

 The mystrom API accepts commands using the http protocol using both GET and POST requests.

-When using http GET requests are usually used for reading device information and POST requests are used for setting device paramaters.
+When using HTTP GET requests are usually used for reading device information, and POST requests are used for setting device parameters.

 So if the switch was on IP address 192.168.1.60

 I would simple type http://192.168.1.60//relay?state=1 into the URL field of a web browser.